 Zachary community coming together to help a high school athlete in his battle with cancer

-ZACHARY - Zachary High football player Je'caryous Johnson is used to battling it out of the field, but now, he is in the fight of his life, as he undergoes treatment for renal cancer.
+ZACHARY - Zachary High football player Je'caryous Johnson is used to battling it out of the field, but now, he is in the fight of his life as he undergoes treatment for renal cancer.

 Ashley Webb spent most of her Fridays like any football mom cheering on her son Je'caryous, but she did not know how fast she would go from supporting him on the sideline to advocating at his hospital bed.